Use a paint shield or broad knife as a movable mask

 3

-1. Position the paint shield flat against the surface you want to keep clean (ceiling, trim, baseboard, glass)
+1. Position the shield: Press it firmly against the surface to protect (ceiling, trim, baseboard, or glass) leaving no gap.

 Why It Works

-The shield acts as a physical barrier between your brush and the surface you are protecting.
-Unlike tape, it requires no application or removal time and leaves no adhesive residue.
-Unlike an edger pad, it works on any surface profile including textured walls, irregular trim, and crown molding.
+The shield acts as a physical barrier with no application or removal time and no adhesive residue.
+Unlike edger pads, it conforms to irregular profiles like crown molding and textured walls.

 Tips

-• A wide putty knife (6-10 inches) or a drywall taping knife works as an improvised paint shield in a pinch
+• A wide drywall taping knife (6-10 inches) works as an improvised shield.

-• Wipe the shield after every section -- a dirty shield deposits paint exactly where you are trying to keep it clean
+• Wipe after every section.
+A dirty shield deposits paint exactly where you want to keep it clean.

 Other solutions for What's the best way to paint a room to avoid making a mess?